A boat docked on the Connecticut River in Essex

 Quaint and Contemporary

-Located at the heart of the Northeast, the state of Connecticut is easily accessible by car, bus, train, plane or ferry — and especially easy to get to from New York City.
+Located at the heart of the Northeast, the state of Connecticut is easily accessible by car, bus, train, plane or ferry — and is especially easy to get to from New York City.
 Visit CTvisit.com today to plan your trip and discover dozens of getaway ideas that make it easy to see why Connecticut offers New England’s best blend of experiences!